Massage for gout relief is attractive, but complicated.

 For the answer, I sought advice from a doctor: Pramod Kerkar MD from Epainassist.com.
-In Massage Therapy for Gout Dr Kerkar stated:
+In an old gout forum post Dr Kerkar stated:

 Massage therapy is very helpful in the management of gout by promoting blood circulation to the affected area and thereby reducing inflammation and swelling.

 I expressed my safety concerns to him, and asked if massage does help gout.
 His detailed response made me realize that massage is good for gout if it is applied in the right way.

 Massage therapy involves rubbing of the superficial and deep tissue.

 Gout symptoms are presented as severe symptoms during active inflammation of the joint, or mild to moderate symptoms when inflammation is subsided following taking medication.

 Massage therapy suggested is superficial massage therapy mostly applied to the soft tissue around the inflammatory joint so blood circulations are improved.
 The reason behind the massage therapy and improvement of the circulation is to promote the absorption of uric acid deposits around the joint.
 Inflammation is caused by uric acid deposits.

 Massage should be done by an experienced massage therapist to prevent deep massage of the joint in gout patient.
 Alternatively, individuals who may understand the anatomy of surrounding soft tissue could try superficial massage therapy after a few sessions with an experienced massage therapist.

 Pramod Kerkar MD